 NAVS-B0/4 Navigation Minimal Operating Networks (Nav.
 MON):

-The NAV MON element allows the rationalization of the ground based conventional infrastructure through the definition of minimal networks of ground navaids.
-Consultations and agreements from airspace users and aircraft operators including MIL are required to define this element.
-The MON should be revisited with the introduction of new navigation capabilities.
-The main purposes of the NAV MON Element are:
+The new element “Navigation Minimal Operating Networks” (NAVS B0/4) has been classified as priority 1 in the MID Region Air Navigation Strategy (MID Doc 002).
+The main purposes of the NAV MON Element (NAVS B0/4) are:

 To adjust conventional navaids networks through the increased deployment of satellite based navigation systems and procedures to ensure the necessary levels of resilience for navigation.